 Once you are done with designing, a window will pop up.
 It will prompt you to specify the batch name.
 In the same window you can define your export preference.

-- Export as images
+- Export as QR Code images

-Once you select this option, you can export QR Codes as images in a zip folder.
+With this, you can export QR Codes as images in a zip folder.
 You can also specify the format—PNG, JPG, EPS, SVG.
 And the QR Code size—inches, cm, mm, and pixels.

-- Export as labels
+- Export as QR Code labels

-On clicking on this option, you can generate a printable file of QR Code labels.
+With this, you can generate a printable file of QR Code labels.
 Here you will get the option to choose the labels layout i.e. labels per sheet as per label size.

 For example, say you want QR Codes in bulk for Treasure Hunt game.
 You can create and print QR Code labels, and paste them on different spots.